tsynik/Fireh1jack/HELP.md

 2. Install ADB on your desktop/laptop (Google will help you) and ensure a connection to your Fire TV.
 3. Install Launcher Hijack with this command
 `adb install <path to downloaded APK>`
+4. Ensure you have some Launchers installed
-4. Enable the accessibility service using this command:
+5. Enable the accessibility service using this command:
 `adb shell settings put secure enabled_accessibility_services com.baronkiko.launcherhijack/com.baronkiko.launcherhijack.AccServ`
-5. If Launcher Hijack didn't open, find and open it
+6. If Launcher Hijack didn't open, find and open it
-6. Select your desired Launcher from the list provided
+7. Select your desired Launcher from the list provided
-6. Reboot your device
+8. Reboot your device
-7. Congratulation, if all is working correctly your home button should now open your chosen launcher
+9. Congratulation, if all is working correctly your home button should now open your chosen launcher

-**Important**
+**Important, Accessing Settings and the Long Press Menu**
 Unfortunatly for FireTV devices a comprimise had to be made.
 To access the long press menu and with it settings you have to hold menu and home together.
 You can also get to the default launcher by simply pressing them together.

 **Troubleshooting**